ozpoo/cathedral/README.md

-# barchurch
+# cathedral
-Repository for BC — Bar Church
+Repository for CATH — The Cathedral